7 Things You Should Know About Letting Go and Moving Forward

 You need to do things differently if you want a better result.

-Facing your fear is simply part of letting go and moving forward.
+Facing your fear is simply part of letting go.

 4. You aren’t your history…

-Nor what is going on today a result of past choices or actions.
+Nor what is going on today because of past choices or actions.

-You are the observer-witness-wise-person in this moment who can learn, adjust, and improve.
+You are the observer-witness-wise person at this moment who can learn, adjust, and improve.

 If you insist on framing today from the perspective of your past, you block new possibilities.

-In letting go and moving forward, write out a vision of the best YOU that you can perceive at this time.
+When letting go, write out a vision of the best you that you can perceive now.